 Jen Dalton - Traffic Reporter

-Jen is a huge fan of theater and acting and that love for the arts is what drew her to performing.
+Jen is a huge fan of theater and acting.
+That love for the arts is what drew her to performing.
 She began acting in high school and then in local commercials and on area stages.
 Jen landed her first television job as co-host of Cinema 64 with Bob Herzog.
 Jen was reunited with Bob when she made the switch to Local 12 in October 2006.
 They now work together on Good Morning Cincinnati and Bengals Nation.

 Larry Davis - Reporter

-Larry Davis is a good example of it's never too late to start something new.
+Larry Davis is a good example that it's never too late to start something new.
 After spending 28 years in radio news, he has launched a career in television.
-Larry came to LOCAL 12 in 2001 as a writer and was also on the assignment desk and field produced before becoming a reporter in the summer of 2003.
+Larry came to WKRC-TV in 2001 as a writer.
+He was also on the assignment desk and field produced before becoming a reporter in the summer of 2003.

 Deb Dixon - Reporter

-Deborah Dixon has worked in almost every area of the LOCAL 12 Newsroom since she started as the stations Graphic Artist in April, 1974.
+Deborah Dixon has worked in almost every area of the WKRC-TV Newsroom since she started as the station's Graphic Artist in April, 1974.

 In 1980, Deborah helped to bring Crimestoppers to Cincinnati.
 Because there were so few in the country, some people were reluctant to risk trying such a franchise.
 It became a highly useful tool that has led to the arrests of hundreds of killers, rapists and thieves.

-Deborah graduated from Baldwin Wallace College in Cleveland, OH.
+Deborah graduated from Baldwin Wallace College in Berea, OH.
 She is married with two children.